 How to Score a Risk

 Every identified risk gets scored on two factors: probability and impact.
 Both are scored on a scale of one to five.
+Probability measures how likely the risk is to occur.
+Impact measures how severely the risk would affect the project if it occurred.
 Multiply the two scores to get a risk score.
 Maximum score is 25.

 Use three thresholds: a score above 15 requires immediate action, a score of 8 to 15 requires active monitoring, and a score below 8 can be logged and reviewed periodically.
+Log your top 5 risks every week and bring the highest scoring one to every status meeting.
+Most project managers log zero.
+That is why they get surprised.

 | Risk Score | Category | Action Required |